NexiusTailer/Nex-AC/README.md

 #### AntiCheatGetVehicleID(playerid)

-> Use to get the ID of the vehicle in which a player is in
+> Use to get the ID of the vehicle in which a player is
 > * `playerid` - The ID of the player
 > * Returns the ID of the vehicle or `0` if the player is not connected